colav/oracle-docker/README.md

 With the  next commands you can build the docker image for oracle database express version.

-For the express edition the laest version available is 18.4.0, then please go to
+For the express edition the latest version available is 18.4.0, then please go to
 `
 cd build/dockerfiles
 `